junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 I don't play KC and I haven't finished all 6 storylines of EVN, so this is a best-effort from me.
 This is not a comprehensive guide to play either game, it covers mainly fundamental differences.
 For more info, please consult the wiki [tutorial](https://en.kancollewiki.net/Tutorial:_How_to_Play), or my EVN guide.
 This document will use [some abbreviations](https://en.wikipedia.org/wiki/Hull_classification_symbol) , mostly CV=carrier & DD=destroyer.

 ## Content
 As KC is a server-based game, new content such as ships & maps are mainly available through quarterly time-limited events.
 This promotes timely participation.
 EVN is an offline game, and you can expand or replace the game scenario with plugins.
 As the EV series has mac baggage dating back to 1995, you will need to DL windows-specific plugins, or use a [converter](https://media.githubusercontent.com/media/andrews05/evstuff/master/utilities/Plug-in_Extractor.zip) to use them on windows. http://www.cytheraguides.com/archives/ambrosia_addons/evn/ has many.
+Tho I'm not aware of any plugin that adds WW2-style ships.

 ## Fleet